saxix/django-admin-extra-buttons/docs/src/api/button.md

     bool or callable show/hide button.
 The callable takes the `ButtonWidget` instance as a unique argument ; this argument gives access to the `request`, the template `context`, and the `original` object the is being edited in the admin.

 `permission` (defaults to `None`):
-    Django permission code needed to access the view and display the button, or a callable that takes the `request` and the edited `object` as arguments and that must return a `bool`.
+    Django permission code needed to access the view and display the button, or a callable that takes the `request`, edited `object`, and `handler` as arguments and that must return a `bool`.

 !!!
 Note